gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Sindy struggled in Maddy's lap.

 "Ssh ssh ssh," Maddy breathed in her sister's ear.
 "Quiet.
 Be quiet.
-And don't... move..."
+And don't… move…"

-The tentacle curled to the left, sweeping through the leaves toward the wall.
+The tentacle curled to the left, groping through the leaves toward the wall.
 Dockety waited until it almost touched him, then stepped over it.